GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 ## Introduction

-Meta provides the ability to distribute locks externally via gRPC.
+Meta provides the ability to distribute lock externally via gRPC.

 ## How to use